English hospital worker confesses to murder and abuse of dozens of dead bodies

 Not until the fourth day of his trial did Fuller plead guilty to the two murders.
 Until then, his defense was that he had killed the women but that he should not be blamed for murder because his mental functions were impaired.

-He also admitted to sexually abusing bodies in morgues at two Kent County hospitals over 12 years.
+He also admitted to sexually abusing bodies in the morgues of two hospitals in Kent over 12 years.

 The case shocked the country.
 UK Interior Minister Priti Patel said she hoped the victims’ families “may find some solace in seeing justice finally done.”